TokenTimes/olympus-ai-2-server/README.md

 #### Step 3: Environment Variables

-Create a `.env` file in the `prodexBackend` directory with the following structure:
+Create a `.env` file in the `olympus-ai-2-server` directory with the following structure:

 ```
 PORT=